tayebd/user_mgmt/memory-bank/activeContext.md

 - Updated `index.ts` to include the `inverterRoutes`.
 - Updated `excelSeederPV.ts` to include the inverter data.
 - Reviewed the `ProjectWizard.tsx`, `steps/index.ts`, and `InverterStep.tsx` files to understand the wizard structure and inverter selection step.
+- Updated the `ProjectWizard.tsx` file to include access to the Project object and the `api.ts` file to include the necessary API calls for fetching, creating, and updating project data.
+- Committed the changes to GitHub.

 ## Next Steps
 - Ensure the implementation is fully tested and confirmed to work as expected.